YimingSci/EuropeanPG-Renewables/README.md

 ## Dependency

-The following codes are originally reported in Ref.
-[2].
-If you use them in any future work, please remember to give proper credit by citing Ref.
-[2].
+The following codes were used for simulations presented in Ref.
+[1].
+If you use them in any future work, please provide proper credit by citing Ref.
+[1].

 - `NRsolver.m` : Solves power flow equations using the Newton-Raphson method.
 - `Radau5.m`   : Integrates stiff differential equations using the Radau IIA method.